Dierk/FregeChat/README.md

 Frege Chat
 ==========

-This application has been developed in preparation of the JavaOne Emerging Languages panel.
+This application has been developed in preparation of the JavaOne Emerging Languages panel, which Frege then did *win* for the second time in a row.

 Every language was supposed to develop a chat application.